montagejs/collections/README.md

 using `startIndex` or `startNode` could possibly be implemented in a future release.

-(Array+, List, SortedSet, SortedArray, SortedArraySet)
+(Array+, List, Deque, SortedSet, SortedArray, SortedArraySet)

 ### findLast(value, opt_equals, opt_endIndex)